🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 This can make it difficult to figure out if the market is trending bearish or bullish.
 For that reason, it may be helpful to apply a 10-day moving average (MA) to help even out the numbers and provide a more accurate picture of pricing trends.

-How Investors Can Use TRIN
+How Investors Can Use the TRIN

-The TRIN is, by nature, designed to monitor short-term trading activity so it may not work as well for spotting longer term trends.
+The TRIN is, by nature, designed to monitor short-term trading activity, so it may not work as well for spotting longer term trends.
 But you can use it to get a feel for whether the market is leaning more on the bullish or bearish side and how likely that trend is to either continue or reverse.

 The Takeaway